 When gay men find a place they like, they tend to stick to it.
-That's why Gran Canaria is still our resort of choice after 30 years.
-Accommodation is plentiful and you can get flights from operators like EasyJet, Jet2, Vueling and RyanAir for little more than £70 return including taxes.
+That's why Gran Canaria is still a resort of choice year after year.
+Accommodation is plentiful and you can get flights from operators like EasyJet, Jet2, Vueling and RyanAir for little more than £120 return including taxes off-season.
 For OutUK Neville Walker reports from Spain.

 At about 10:30pm every night of the year there's a shift change at the Yumbo Centre in Playa del Ingles, Gran Canaria.
 It's not the staff who are changing over, but the clientele.